-The Compensation Committee approved LTIP unit grants as shown in the table below.
-The extent to which LTIP units were earned, and the aggregate grant date fair value, are as follows:
+The Compensation and Human Capital Committee approved LTIP unit grants as shown in the table below.
+The extent to which LTIP units were determined by the Compensation and Human Capital Committee's to have been earned, and the aggregate grant date fair value, are as follows:

-LTIP Program LTIP Units Earned Grant Date Fair Value of TSR Award Grant Date Target Value of Performance-Based Awards 2018 LTIP program - Tranche A 38,148 \$6.1 million \$6.1 million 2018 LTIP program - Tranche B - \$6.1 million \$6.1 million 2019 LTIP program To be determined in 2022 \$9.5 million \$14.7 million 2021 LTIP program To be determined in 2024 \$5.7 million \$12.2 million
+LTIP Program LTIP Units Earned Grant Date Fair Value of TSR Award Grant Date Target Value of Performance-Based Awards 2019 LTIP program 72,442 \$9.5 million \$14.7 million 2021 LTIP program To be determined in 2024 \$5.7 million \$12.2 million 2022 LTIP program To be determined in 2025 - \$13.7 million

-We recorded compensation expense, net of capitalization, related to these LTIP programs of approximately \$2.6 million and \$4.2 million for the three months ended March 31, 2021 and 2020, respectively.
+We recorded compensation expense, net of capitalization, related to the aforementioned LTIP and LTI programs of approximately \$5.8 million and \$4.6 million for the three months ended March 31, 2022 and 2021, respectively.

-Restricted Stock and Restricted Stock Units.
-The Compensation Committee awarded 25,715 shares of restricted stock to employees on April 1, 2021 at a weighted-average fair market value of \$113.77 per share.
-The grant date fair value of the employee restricted stock awards is being recognized as expense over the three-year vesting service period.
-In accordance with the Operating Partnership's partnership agreement, the Operating Partnership issued an equal number of units to Simon that are subject to the same vesting conditions as the restricted stock.
-During the first quarter of 2021, as part of the 2021 LTI Program the Compensation Committee established a grant of 37,976 time-based restricted stock units under the 2019 Plan at a weighted average fair market value of \$112.92 per share.
-These awards will vest, subject to the grantee's continued service, on March 1, 2024.
-The \$4.3 million grant date fair value of the awards is being recognized as expense over the three-year vesting service period.
+Restricted Stock.
+The Compensation and Human Capital Committee awarded 143,518 shares of restricted stock to employees on April 1, 2022 at a grant date fair market value of \$131.56 per share related to 2021 compensation plans.
+The grant date fair value of the employee restricted stock awards is being recognized as expense over the three-year vesting period.
 In accordance with the Operating Partnership's partnership agreement, the Operating Partnership issued an equal number of units to Simon that are subject to the same vesting conditions as the restricted stock.